RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 To uncover these latent buyer roles, we trained a logistic regression classification model using TF-IDF features derived from job titles, descriptions, and key duties, alongside structured metadata like agency size, industry classification, and role seniority.
 Training data was built from a curated set of known buyers identified through keyword and fuzzy matching logic.
 The model was then applied across the full dataset to assign each job a probability score—used to assess buying likelihood and analyze broader trends.

-The project goes beyond role-level classification to map how data use cases such as fraud detection, sentiment analysis, patient matching, and ad targeting show up across agencies and sectors.
-Through visualization and scoring, it highlights which parts of government are functionally reliant on third-party data, even when job titles and duties don’t explicitly say so.
+In parallel, the project includes a **market analysis component** that investigates broader patterns in public sector data demand.
+This includes mapping strategic use cases — such as fraud detection, sentiment analysis, patient matching, and ad targeting — to specific agencies and roles.
+It also explores how data buyer behavior varies by **agency size**, **role seniority**, **Industry**, and the presence of **generalist versus specialist job functions**.

 This work provides value to vendors seeking to identify government demand for external data, researchers studying digital public infrastructure, and policymakers interested in how data-driven functions are operationalized in the federal workforce.